 - Develop Ancient/biblical Greek vocabulary (foundational to the English vocabulary of many academic disciplines, such as medicine, mathematics, theology, etc.)

-Mrs. Stripling also guides students in a study of Orthodox hymnography and Scripture.
+Students are also guided in a study of Orthodox hymnography and Scripture.
 Students will:

-- Inscribe in the heart common prayers and hymns of the liturgy
+- Inscribe in their hearts common prayers and hymns of the liturgy

 - Read Scriptures in Greek (Septuagint and New Testament)